McTeague: Plot summary

 A catastrophe strikes when McTeague is debarred from practicing dentistry by the authorities.
-It becomes clear that Marcus has taken revenge on Mac before leaving by informing City Hall that he has no license or academic degree.
+It becomes clear that Marcus has taken revenge on McTeague before leaving by informing City Hall that he has no license or academic degree.
 McTeague loses his practice, and the couple is forced to move into successively poorer quarters as Trina becomes more and more miserly.
-Their life together deteriorates, with McTeague escalating in his abuse until he steals all of Trina's domestic savings of $400 (roughly $15,000 in 2024 values) and abandons her.
+Their life together deteriorates, with McTeague escalating his abuse until he steals all of Trina's domestic savings of $400 (roughly $15,000 in 2024 values) and abandons her.
 Meanwhile, Trina falls entirely under the spell of money and withdraws the principal of her prior winnings in gold from her uncle's firm so she can admire and handle the coins in her room, at one point spreading them over her bed and rolling around in them.

 When McTeague returns, destitute once more, Trina refuses to give him money, even for food.
 McTeague angrily beats her to death.
 He then takes the entire hoard of gold and heads to a mining community he had left years prior.
 Sensing pursuit, he makes his way south towards Mexico.
 Meanwhile, Marcus hears of the murder and joins the manhunt for McTeague, finally catching him in Death Valley.
 In the middle of the desert, Marcus and McTeague fight over McTeague's remaining water and Trina's $5,000.
 McTeague mortally wounds Marcus, but as he dies, Marcus handcuffs himself to McTeague.
 The final dramatic image of the novel is one of McTeague stranded, alone, and helpless.
-He's left with only the company of Marcus's corpse, to whom he's handcuffed, in the desolate, arid waste of Death Valley.
+He is left with only the company of Marcus's corpse, to whom he is handcuffed, in the desolate, arid waste of Death Valley.